matteo14c/HaploCoV-Flu/README.md

 If you use this code, please cite:

 **Chiara et al., (submitted).**\
-"Patterns of evolutionary change in IAV clade 2.3.4.4b revealed by HaploCoV."
+"Distinctive viral genome signatures are linked to repeated mammalian spillovers of H5N1 in North America"

 ------------------------------------------------------------------------